ljharb/qs/README.md

 // 'a=b&a=c&a=d'
 ```

-You may use the `arrayFormat` option to specify the format of the output array
+You may use the `arrayFormat` option to specify the format of the output array:

 ```javascript
 qs.stringify({ a: ['b', 'c'] }, { arrayFormat: 'indices' })